michaelavila/orc/README.md

 will stack the context on top of whichever context depends on it.
 Orc then manages these dependencies by only executing from the context at the top of of each stack.

+### waitFor

+The waitFor decorator is simple.
+First it saves the current context so that later on it can determine which context the decorated function belongs to.
+Then it returns a function that wraps the callback it was provided.

+The decorated function that waitFor returns will set the current context to the context that was saved earlier.
+This ensures that any waitFor calls made during the callback will be routed to the correct context.
+At the very end, once it has executed the callback, the waitFor function will call done on the correct context.

 ## Getting Started